GiantSpaceRobot/tsRNAsearch/README.md

 Many ncRNA identification pipelines are based on differential gene expression.
 This is a useful method but can fall short if portions of the differentially expressed ncRNAs are degraded/not present, thus reducing the differential expression identification power. tsRNAsearch addresses this issue by applying a standard differential expression analysis and two additional methods to identify fragmented ncRNAs, especially tRNA fragments.

 ## Quickstart
+There are two options for installation:
+* Via conda environment
+* Via global system install (requires sudo/root access)

 ### Installation (via new conda environment)
-Run the setup_conda.sh script shown below.
+Run the code shown in the window below.
 This will create a conda environment and install the required tools inside the environment.
-This takes a long time as conda has to figure out what to install.

 NOTE: please use conda 4.6 or greater